LapwingDevs/dropshot/README.md

 a) Start db

 You can start database with docker compose, it contains PostgreSQL and PgAdmin to db overview.
-Run `docker compose up -d`
+Run `docker compose -f "docker-compose-infra-only.yml" up -d`

 b) PgAdmin